Sligo Rovers F.C.: 2014–2019: End of glory days and survival battles

-2020-Present: European Ventures and League Stability
+2020–present: European ventures and league stability

-Liam Buckley's appointment at the club was a huge turning point at Sligo Rovers, avoiding relegation in 2019 and earning his way to a cup semi final V dundalk (listed above).
+Liam Buckley's appointment at the club was a huge turning point at Sligo Rovers, avoiding relegation in 2019 and earning his way to a cup semi final V Dundalk (listed above).

 The 2020 season proved to be Rovers' best since 2013, finishing in fourth place and ending the season in a European spot, which meant they were to partake in the inaugural UEFA Conference League qualifiers in mid-2021.
-Buckley's men also put together somewhat of a cup run, beating Derry City 3-1 on penalties in the FAI Cup Quarter-finals at the Showgrounds, fighting their way to a semi-final bout away to Shams (Shamrock Rovers).
-Rovers lost 2-0 in a covid-19 restricted Tallaght stadium, ending their cup run.
+Buckley's men also put together somewhat of a cup run, beating Derry City 3–1 on penalties in the FAI Cup Quarter-finals at the Showgrounds, fighting their way to a semi-final bout away to Shams (Shamrock Rovers).
+Rovers lost 2–0 in a COVID-19 restricted Tallaght stadium, ending their cup run.

 The good form continued in 2021, with the bit o' red flying high in the first few months of league competition, leading up to their UEFA Europa Conference League game against Icelandic opposition, Fimleikafélag Hafnarfjarðar.
-Sligo Rovers lost the away leg 1-0 on July 8th, and disappointingly lost the covid-restricted home leg 2-1 a week later, with the only Rovers goal being a Johnny Kenny penalty.
+Sligo Rovers lost the away leg 1–0 on 8 July, and disappointingly lost the covid-restricted home leg 2-1 a week later, with the only Rovers goal being a Johnny Kenny penalty.
 The league form dropped massively after Sligo were knocked out of Europe, as they failed to win in 5 straight games, and were also beaten by first division side Cork City FC in the first round of the FAI Cup.
 They still however finished the domestic season in third place, solidifying a European return in 2022.